-By Fredrick P. Niemann, Esq., a Freehold Township, Monmouth County, NJ Adoption Attorney
+By Fredrick P. Niemann, Esq., a Freehold Township, Monmouth County, NJ Probate Attorney

 Part 1 of a 2 Part Series

 Adoptions are a very serious matter, yet there is no shortage of interesting cases under the law of adoption(s).
 One might think that an adoption fits the description of a straightforward proceeding involving adoptive parents, biological parents and the successful exchange of legal rights to parentage.
 Sometimes, however, you get a really interesting case like the one that I am about to summarize for you which involves the death of a biological parent in which a child was never formally adopted but raised as if the biological child of a stepparent.
 I think that you will find this case very interesting.

 Background of This Case